justin569/justin569/README.md

 This is **Justin Huang**

-I'm an **aspiring software engineer** from Los Angeles, California, and is currently an undergraduate studying Computer Science at the University of California, San Diego (UCSD).
+I'm an **aspiring software engineer** from Los Angeles, California, and a Computer Science B.S.
+2023 graduate from the University of California, San Diego (UCSD).
 I enjoy trying new areas of software development, whether it is web development using new JS frameworks, or machine learning.
 As I'm just getting started with my career, I hope to find out what area I would like to go into!

 - 💻 Read more about me on [my personal website](https://justin-huang.me)
 - 🔍 Check me out [on LinkedIn](https://linkedin.com/in/justin-c-huang)